termux/termux-packages/README.md

 * Builds the package and installs it to $PREFIX

-* Packages the package in one or more .dpkg files for distribution Reading and following build-package.sh is the best way to understand what's going on here.
+* Creates a dpkg package file for distribution.

+Reading and following build-package.sh is the best way to understand what's going on here.